CatMama102023/My-First-Web-Project/README.md

 ## Table of Contents

 ### Introduction
-What is Adult Education?
-Why Adult Education?
+What is Adult Basic Education? - For some reason or another, people have to leave school in their early years.
+ABE allows these people a chance to contine with the pursuit of their education.

 Getting Started

 ### Setting Goals